ajeetraina/todo-list-cloud-development/README.md

-# Full-Stack Todo Application
+# A todo-List App using Docker

-This is a full-stack Todo application built with React, Node.js, Express, and MongoDB.
+This full-stack Todo application was built with React, Node.js, Express, and MongoDB.
 The application allows users to register, log in, create, update, delete, and filter their to-do tasks.
 It also supports file uploads to AWS S3.

 ## Table of Contents